avine/formation-angular-base/doc/course/public/07_signals.md

 ## Signals - computed

-- Use `computed` function to derive signal from other signals
+- Use the `computed` function to derive a signal from other signals

 - Re-evaluated only when the signals on which they depend change